History of EDM Machining

 Early History of Wire EDM

-Though the first wire-cut EDM machines came online in the 1960s, the history of electrical discharge machining actually dates back to the 18th century.
+Though the first wire-cut electrical discharge machines came online in the 1960s, the history of EDM actually dates back to the 18th century.
 In 1770, an English scientist, theologian, chemist, philosopher and political theorist named Joseph Priestley made many discoveries; he is perhaps best known for discovering oxygen.
 However, he also discovered that electrical discharge could erode metal.

 20th Century Developments in EDM Machining: Soviet Discoveries